Packing for a baby can be super stressful. Get tips from a mom of four to pack what you need for baby and not forget a thing!

 Packing with a baby involved requires a lot of thought, planning, and space.
 It actually does get better with the older children, but for a baby, you basically need almost as much space for a one night trip as a one week trip!

 How do you pack the right amount of stuff?
-You don’t want to over pack, but you don’t want to under pack, either.
+You don’t want to overpack, but you don’t want to under pack, either.
 Here are some tips to make sure you get everything you need for your trip.

 I would close my eyes because I am visual and it blocks out distractions.
 Then I think through her entire average day.
 The dialog would be similar to this: